SungJin-Jin/tft-analytics/README.md

 # TFT Analytics

-> This is a TFT anayltics service a for gamers.
+> This is a TFT analytics service for gamers.

 ### Client
 - React